Originally Published On 10/13/2020

 Why Is It Important To Maintain A Regular Practice?

-You will likely be aware that when taking part in a regular yoga practice, whether up in the air or down on the mat, your body will adjust to the asanas and you will start to find things easier.
+Just like any physical activity or sport, you will likely be aware that when taking part in a regular yoga practice, whether up in the air or down on the mat, your body will adjust to the asanas and you will start to find things easing up and being more comfortable going deeper into the aerial yoga poses.

 Improved digestion and opened airways are some of the most common internal health improvements experienced by those who commit to stay active with aerial yoga and do regular sessions.

-But you will also notice that you experience far less muscular pain and aches and for those who have struggled with limited movement in the past, there could be a significant improvement,
+You will also notice that you experience far less muscular pain and aches, especially reducing back pain and sciatica issues.
+For those who have struggled with limited movement in the past, there could be a significant improvement, particularly through the back and legs, making everyday activities more comfortable.

 It isn’t difficult to see that keeping up with a yoga practice can yield a whole world of benefits, but it isn’t always that easy to stay motivated and make the most of your practice.

-How Can I Stay Active With Aerial Yoga On A Busy Schedule?
+How Can I Stay Active With Aerial Yoga When I’m Busy?

 Let’s take a look at some essential ways that you can ensure a regular and effective practice, regardless of how busy your life may be.